-In 2015 and 2016, we generated net sales of \$745.7 million and \$706.6 million, respectively, and net income of \$23.2 million in 2015 and \$1.2 million in 2016.
-Approximately 8.6% and 9.5% of our net sales in 2015 and 2016, respectively, were attributable to our acquisitions since 2011.
+In 2016 and 2017, we generated net sales of \$706.6 million and \$613.1 million, respectively, and net income of \$1.2 million in 2016 and a net loss of \$83.1 million in 2017.
 Key elements of our growth strategy include:

 - Expand Core Products.
 We manage our existing and new brands through strategic product development initiatives, including introducing new products, modifying existing products and extending existing product lines to maximize their longevity.
 Our marketing teams and product designers strive to develop new products or product lines to offer added technological, aesthetic and functional improvements to our extensive portfolio. - Enter New Product Categories.
 We use our extensive experience in the toy and other consumer product industries to evaluate products and licenses in new product categories and to develop additional product lines.
 We began marketing licensed classic video games for simple plug-in use with television sets and expanded into several related categories by infusing additional technologies such as motion gaming and through the licensing of this category from our current licensors, such as Disney and Viacom which owns Nickelodeon ®. - Pursue Strategic Acquisitions.
 We supplement our internal growth with selected strategic acquisitions.
 In October 2016, we acquired the operating assets of the C'est Moi TM performance makeup and youth skincare product lines whose distribution is limited primarily to Asia.
-We expect to launch a full line of makeup and skincare products branded under the C'est Moi TM name in the U.S. and Canada in the fourth quarter of 2017 prior to which sales are anticipated to be nominal.
+We expect to launch a full line of makeup and skincare products branded under the C'est Moi name in the U.S. and Canada in the first quarter of 2018.
 We will continue focusing our acquisition strategy on businesses or brands that we believe have compatible product lines and/or offer valuable trademarks or brands.

 - Acquire Additional Character and Product Licenses.
 We have acquired the rights to use many familiar brand and character names and logos from third parties that we use with our primary trademarks and brands.
-Currently we have license agreements with Nickelodeon®, Disney and Warner Bros.®, as well as with the licensors of the many popular licensed children's characters previously mentioned, among others.
+Currently, among others, we have license agreements with Nickelodeon®, Disney and Warner Bros.®, as well as with the licensors of the many popular licensed children's characters previously mentioned, among others.
 We intend to continue to pursue new licenses from these entertainment and media companies and other licensors.
 We also intend to continue to purchase additional inventions and product concepts through our existing network of inventors and product developers. - Expand International Sales.
 We believe that foreign markets, especially Europe, Australia, Canada, Latin America and Asia, offer us significant growth opportunities.
-In 2016, our sales generated outside the United States were approximately \$162.5 million, or 23.0% of total net sales.
-We intend to continue to expand our international sales and in 2016 opened sales offices and further expanded distribution agreements in Europe to capitalize on our experience and our relationships with foreign distributors and retailers.
-We expect these initiatives to contribute to our international growth in 2017. - Capitalize On Our Operating Efficiencies.
+In 2017, our sales generated outside the United States were approximately \$134.0 million, or 21.9% of total net sales.
+We intend to continue to expand our international sales and further expand distribution agreements in Europe to capitalize on our experience and our relationships with foreign distributors and retailers.
+We expect these initiatives to contribute to our international growth in 2018. - Capitalize On Our Operating Efficiencies.
 We believe that our current infrastructure and operating model can accommodate growth without a proportionate increase in our operating and administrative expenses, thereby increasing our operating margins.